Planning and Response - FAQ

-- No, as long as you remain enrolled in the Spring and Summer terms.
+- No, as long as you remain enrolled in the online terms.
 Gnomon is working diligently to ensure that all graduation dates remain intact.
 At this time, students who continue their studies through the Spring term and beyond as planned will not experience a disruption to their projected graduation date.

 - I am a student worker?
 Can I go to work?

 - No. For your safety, and to practice social-distancing, all students who are employed under our Federal Work-Study program are temporarily suspended until further notice.